Sonia Vovan

 Clinician

-I am an experienced Physiotherapist and Vestibular Therapist working one-on-one with patients in the clinic (in the areas of Toronto, Scarborough, Richmond Hill, Markham, and Vaughan) or virtually (via telehealth services).
+I am an experienced Physiotherapist and Vestibular Therapist working one-on-one with patients in the clinic (serving Toronto, Scarborough, Richmond Hill, Markham, and Vaughan) or virtually (via telehealth services).

 Advocate

-I am a strong advocate for brain injury awareness.
-I started my Instagram page (@allinyourheadpt) because a patient of mine once told me that she didn’t know if anyone else felt the way she did.
-I wanted to share common patient stories and experiences to let others know they are not going through it alone.
+I am a strong supporter of brain injury awareness.
+I created my Instagram page (@allinyourheadpt) after a patient of mine told me she wasn't sure if anyone else felt the way she did.
+I wanted to share common patient stories and experiences so others know they are not going through it alone.

-Through my work as a Board Member of the Brain Injury Association of York Region, we provide programs, supports, and services for brain injury survivors and caregivers in York Region (Ontario) and beyond (through our virtual programs!).
-Our offerings are free and made available to anyone who identifies as brain injury survivors and caregivers.
+Through my role as a Board Member of the Brain Injury Association of York Region, we offer programs, supports, and services for brain injury survivors and caregivers in York Region (Ontario) and beyond through our virtual programs.
+Our services are free and open to anyone who identifies as a brain injury survivor or caregiver.

 Researcher

-I hope to contribute to research with my clinical expertise while simultaneously applying my research to my clinical practice.
-The world of concussion and vestibular treatment is constantly evolving; therefore, I look forward to being able to contribute to these areas from both ends of the spectrum.
+I hope to contribute to research with my clinical expertise while also applying my research to my clinical practice.
+The world of concussion and vestibular treatment is constantly evolving; therefore, I look forward to contributing to these areas from both ends of the spectrum.

 Educator

 My passion for concussion and vestibular rehabilitation, along with my desire to help individuals suffering from dizziness and vertigo, inspired me to develop a course specifically tailored for busy working professionals: The Dizzy Brain Course.
-Through professional development and mentorship, I aim to cultivate a new generation of clinicians who are motivated to pursue concussion rehabilitation, thereby addressing the growing number of individuals experiencing persistent symptoms.
+Through professional development and mentorship, I aim to cultivate a new generation of clinicians motivated to pursue concussion and vestibular rehabilitation, thereby addressing the increasing number of people experiencing persistent symptoms.

-Additionally, I teach clinical skills in the Department of Physical Therapy at the University of Toronto, specializing in the neurological unit and vestibular selective.
-Our vestibular team was honored with the 2024 Exceptional and Recognition Award.
+Additionally, I teach clinical skills in the Department of Physical Therapy at the University of Toronto, specifically in the neurological unit and vestibular selective.
+Our vestibular team was honoured with the 2024 Exceptional and Recognition Award.

 Certifications and Post-Graduate Training

-Sonia has a special interest in working with individuals with vestibular disorders and concussions.
-She received her advanced training in Vestibular Rehabilitation through Duke University’s School of Medicine (accredited by the American Physical Therapy Association) and received extensive post-graduate training in Post-Concussion Management.
+Sonia has a special interest in working with individuals who have vestibular disorders and concussions.
+She received her advanced training in Vestibular Rehabilitation through Duke University’s School of Medicine (accredited by the American Physical Therapy Association) and completed extensive postgraduate training in Post-Concussion Management.

-Sonia is an advocate for individuals suffering from brain injuries (and “invisible illnesses”) and has been a Board Member of the Brain Injury Association of York Region since 2019.
-She also volunteers for the Vestibular Disorders Association, writing patient-friendly research summaries of papers in the Journal of Vestibular Research.
-Sonia is an Executive Member of the Neurosciences Division of the Canadian Physiotherapy Association, advocating for and promoting the profession of neurological physiotherapy across Canada.
+Sonia advocates for people with brain injuries and “invisible illnesses' and has served on the Board of the Brain Injury Association of York Region since 2019.
+She also volunteers with the Vestibular Disorders Association, creating patient-friendly summaries of papers from the Journal of Vestibular Research.
+Sonia is an Executive Member of the Neurosciences Division of the Canadian Physiotherapy Association, where she promotes and advocates for neurological physiotherapy across Canada.

 Volunteer Work